-3.4 Dual Degree Program
+4.4 Dual Degree Program

 The Truman Physics Discipline also offers a Dual Degree program.
-It takes an extra year to complete the undergraduate studies, but the reward is that students graduate with two degrees: a B.A. in Physics from Truman and an engineering degree from another institution.
+If you do a dual degree you will take an extra year to complete your undergraduate studies, but you will then graduate with two degrees: a B.A. in Physics from Truman and an engineering degree from another institution.